-In Brazilian Jiu Jitsu, the order of the day is pretty much always to use what works, period.
-At the end of the day, it doesn't matter whether a move looks flashy or not, and generally speaking, most effective moves don't really look like anything special.
-Then there are moves like the "Shaolin sweep" (so named after Vitor "Shaolin" Ribeiro, a black belt world champion who rose to prominence in the late 1990s in sport BJJ).
+In Brazilian Jiu-Jitsu, the order of the day is pretty much always to use what works, period.
+At the end of the day, it doesn't matter whether a move looks flashy or not, and generally speaking, the most effective moves don't really look like anything special.
+Then there are moves like the "Shaolin Sweep" (so named after Vitor "Shaolin" Ribeiro, a black belt world champion who rose to prominence in the late 1990s in sport BJJ).
 If you hit this at the gym, you feel like you're on top of the world, and if you hit it in a tournament, people are bound to take note.
 Nevertheless, the sweep can be a very effective piece of a game, and under the right circumstances, this can become a high percentage move for you.

-The Basic Mechanics
+The Basic Mechanics of the Shaolin Sweep

 Shaolin Sweep as a Kimura Counter

 Another very simple way to start using the Shaolin sweep—particularly if you are already using the floating pass Kimura stuff—is to allow your partner to grab a Kimura grip on your arm from half guard.

 - Once they have this grip, hide your arm inside of your thigh, making sure they can't simply rip the hand free and finish the shoulder lock or armlock.

 - From here, although they have you sort of stuck holding your thigh, it's important to realize that they're also locked into holding onto the Kimura grip.
 This means you can take advantage of their limited base.

 - Start by gripping their "base" foot (assuming they are using a hip-switch position), and follow up by rotating your hips to the side, away from your partner.

 - As they slide across your body, use their momentary weightlessness to shoot your hips up in the air, elevating them above you.

 - As their weight begins to drop, just look away from them as before, ensuring that you roll across your shoulder, and not across your neck.